ejmr/LNVL/docs/Howto.md

 to draw menus and handle player input in their own way, based on their design, aesthetics, and so forth.
 So LNVL provides a hook for games to control how to handle menus by using Lua [coroutines][].
-LNVL calls these *handlers,* coroutines meant to handle LNVL-related logic outside of the scope of LNVL itself.
+LNVL calls these *handlers,* functions and coroutines meant to handle LNVL-related logic outside of the scope of LNVL itself.

 The settings file contains all of the handlers.
 For example, it has this for menus: